Motivating Innovation with a Misspecified Roadmap: Abstract

 \section{Abstract}

-We propose a new principal-agent framework where a principal communicates a \textit{roadmap}---a set of plausible outcome models and a prior belief over them---to guide an agent who is \textit{learning} the value of innovation.
-The agent trusts the prior but fears that each model is \textit{misspecified} (or incorrect).
-In dynamic contracting, we find an impossibility result: the agent may fall into a \textit{breakthrough trap}, where early unexplained success can raise his misspecification concerns to the point that \textit{no} contract can motivate him to continue innovating.
-We also obtain an upper bound on the frequency of innovative activity that tightens as the degree of misspecification increases, which then causes innovation \textit{cycles} to emerge endogenously in the long run.
-In static contracting, we show that diversifying the roadmap increases the principal's profit by reducing the agent's exposure to idiosyncratic epistemic risk. \textit{Keywords}: innovation, contract, learning, misspecification, robustness.
+We analyze a principal-agent relationship where a principal communicates a \textit{roadmap} to guide an agent who is learning the value of innovation.
+However, the agent is concerned that the roadmap is \textit{misspecified}.
+We find that the agent can fall into a \textit{breakthrough trap}, where early unexplained success triggers a loss of trust in the roadmap, such that \textit{no} contract can motivate him to continue innovating.
+We also obtain an upper bound on the frequency of innovative activity that tightens as the degree of misspecification increases, which can cause ``exploration-exploitation'' \textit{cycles} to emerge endogenously over time. \textit{Keywords}: innovation, contract, learning, misspecification, robustness.

-\begin{singlespace} { \textit{I think that it is a relatively good approximation to truth---which is much too complicated to allow anything but approximations---that mathematical ideas originate in empirics.} -- \citet[][p.
-183]{von47}} \end{singlespace}